rhu-scopea/QR-Generator/README.md

 ## Features

 - Generate QR codes from any text, URL, or data
+- Real-time preview updates as you change settings
 - Customize QR code appearance:
   - Size and version
   - Error correction level